Setting up LDAP authentication with SASL¶

 External users cannot have roles assigned in the admin database.

-client, a user can authenticate
+When running the mongo client, a user can authenticate

 against a given database using the following command: